 The President will lead the AGM (or if they aren’t there, you can elect someone else to do it).

 The Committee members can report on what they’ve been up to over the past year, and the Treasurer must report on the Club or Society's finances and this will need to be uploaded on the Club or Society's Groups Hub page in advance of the AGM deadline too.

-Someone, usually the Secretary, will need to keep a record of that is decided at the meeting.
+Someone, usually the Secretary/Vice-President, will need to keep a record of that is decided at the meeting.
 This should be sent to everyone after the meeting so they can see what happened.

 How do we elect the Committee?

-For each position, you also have to have a candidate called “Re-Open Nominations”, which is a way for students to say they don’t want any of the actual candidates to be elected.
+For each position, you also have to have a candidate called “Re-Open Nominations” (RON), which is a way for students to say they don’t want any of the actual candidates to be elected.
 If Re-Open Nominations gets elected, you run the election again.

 The election should be run by a secret ballot, where members have a piece of paper (a ballot paper) for each position and choose one candidate from a list.
-The ballot paper mustn’t include anything that could identify the person who votes using it.
+The ballot paper mustn’t include anything that could identify the person who is voting.

-Every student who’s a full member of your group can vote (but if you have any non-student members, they can’t vote).
+Every student who is a full member of your group can vote (but if you have any non-student members, they can’t vote).
 You can only vote if you’re present at the meeting – you can’t ask someone else to vote on your behalf.
-The Chair only votes if there’s a tie.
+The Chair only votes if there is a tie.